ultravoid/ultravoid.github.io/_posts/2021-5-25-reformaent.md

 Atmosphere has stabilized enough, accessing her suit, unlocking her armor.
 Looks like the query is finished; for her, dilated pupils are a pretty standard parasympathetic response.
 Interesting...

-Prix: "And your name and callsign?"<br>
+Prix: "Your name and callsign?"<br>
 Shemeshea: "Shemeshea Emyatta, callsign Emyatta six"<br>

-Prix: "alright I'm taking your armor and off and going to see how bad this is"<br>
+Prix: "alright I'm taking your armor off and going to see how bad this is"<br>
 Shemeshea "OK doc"<br>

 This is definitely were all the blood came from.
 Impressive physiology; this Sedra trooper is all taught, limber muscle; a born warrior...stay focused Prix.
 Standard medae'bot wash should do it, just have to calibrate it for her.
 Medae washes are cooking, just enough time to clean and prep the wound.